Visitor guide

 What is Hue Imperial City?

-Hue Imperial City is the walled royal capital built by the Nguyễn dynasty, which ruled Vietnam from 1802 until Emperor Bảo Đại's abdication in August 1945.
+Hue Imperial City is the walled royal capital built by the Nguyễn dynasty, which ruled Vietnam from 1802 until Emperor Bảo Đại's abdication in 1945.
 Founded by Emperor Gia Long after he unified the country, the citadel sits on the north bank of the Perfume River (Sông Hương) in central Vietnam and was modelled — at smaller scale and with distinctly Vietnamese geomantic principles — on the Forbidden City of Beijing.
-It uses three concentric enclosures: the outer Citadel (Kinh thành, roughly 10 km of walls and moats around the city itself), the Imperial City (Hoàng thành) containing state buildings, throne halls, and ceremonial gates, and at its heart the Forbidden Purple City (Tử Cấm Thành), the private domain of the emperor, the empress, and the immediate household.
+It uses three concentric enclosures: the outer Citadel (Kinh thành, extensive walls and moats around the city itself), the Imperial City (Hoàng thành) containing state buildings, throne halls, and ceremonial gates, and at its heart the Forbidden Purple City (Tử Cấm Thành), the private domain of the emperor, the empress, and the immediate household.
 UNESCO inscribed the complex in 1993 as the Complex of Hué Monuments — Vietnam's first World Heritage Site.

 How do you get to Hue from Da Nang, Hanoi or Ho Chi Minh City?